 11. Nicco Park

-One of the oldest recreational parks of the city, the Nicco Park remains a favorite among tourists and locals alike.
+One of the oldest recreational parks of the city, the Nicco Park remains a favourite among tourists and locals alike.
 The park has a host of various types of rides, all perfectly safe and well maintained.
 Nicco Park is divided into the dry park and the wet park.

 The water park, which forms the wet park, is particularly a hit during the summer months.
 This place is pretty big and if you plan on enjoying everything, make sure you have the entire day reserved for the visit.
+Nicco Park surely is one of the best places to visit in Kolkata for youngsters.

 - Location: Sector IV, Salt Lake, Kolkata